 NOTE: Before SCons release 0.98.1, these build variables were known as "command-line build options."
 The class was actually named the Options class, and in the sections below, the various functions were named BoolOption, EnumOption, ListOption, PathOption, PackageOption and AddOptions.
-These older names still work, and you may encounter them in older SConscript fles, but their use is discouraged and will be officially deprecated some day.
+These older names still work, and you may encounter them in older SConscript fles, but they have been officially deprecated as of SCons version 2.0.